Krever/fpmortals/manuscript/introduction.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Możemy zaimplementować `Foo` używając dowolnego typu z pojedynczym brakującym parametrem typu, np.
+A> Możemy zaimplementować `Foo`, używając dowolnego typu z pojedynczym brakującym parametrem typu, np.
 A> `Either[String, _]`.
-Niestety jest to dość uciążliwe, ponieważ musimy zdefiniować alias typu (_type alias_) aby A> zmusić kompilator do zaakceptowania tego co chcemy zrobić:
+Niestety jest to dość uciążliwe, ponieważ musimy zdefiniować alias typu (_type alias_), aby A> zmusić kompilator do zaakceptowania tego, co chcemy zrobić:
 A>
 A> {lang="text"}
 A> ~~~~~~~~